Loay-Wael1/embedding-service-moshrif/ReadMe.md

 ### Option A: Build locally

-> The embedding service must be running on `http://127.0.0.1:8000` before running this script.
+> The embedding service must be running on `http://127.0.0.1:8000` before you run this script.

 From the project root: